dprojects/Woodworking/Docs/README.md

     * If the object is for example cornerBlock `PartDesign::Chamfer` the expression will be set at `Size` property or `Sketch` constraints.
   * `refresh all selection` allows you to add quickly source and targets.
 First selected edge will be the source and all other edges will be considered as targets to set expressions.
   * `add glue size` allows you to add expression for size changes of source edge.
+  * `use VarSet` checkbox if this option is checked then a file named `magicGlueVarSet` will be created and the size values ​​will be saved there.
+However, in this case it is not possible to link the source object to the values ​​in the `magicGlueVarSet` file, due to the limitation of the FreeCAD VarSet object, which throws `cyclic reference` errors.
+The `magicGlueVarSet` file is recognized by the `.Label` attribute, so you only need to change the file name to use more VarSet files.
+This option is available only since FreeCAD 1.0 version.

 * **Clean glue:**
   * `refresh all selection` allows you to add target objects to clean expressions.